maichmueller/reinforce/README.md

 Me neither.

-Anyway, `Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces, designed to bridge the use of
-Reinforcement Learning (RL) in C++.
+`Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces anyway, for when you would like to use of Reinforcement Learning (RL) in C++ after all.
 It provides spaces, wherever meaningful, and environments of Gymnasium, allowing developers to squeeze the last drop of performance out of their juicy training routines.